Mazanderani, Tabri in Iran

 Prayer Points

-Ask the Lord to raise up strong local churches among the Mazanderani.
+Ask the Lord to raise up strong churches that will plant more churches among the Mazanderani.